GSA-TTS/tts.gsa.gov/README.md

-# tts.gsa.gov

-## What is this?
+# Technology Transformation Services website

-This is the code for https://tts.gsa.gov and eventually https://join.tts.gsa.gov.
+This is the code for https://tts.gsa.gov.
 Our tech stack in short is:

 - [11ty](https://www.11ty.dev/)
 - [U.S. Web Design System v 3.0 (USWDS)](https://designsystem.digital.gov/)